The refreshing taste of summer, all in a glass! With its fresh and juicy watermelon flavor, this drink is perfect for hot days at the beach.

 - Pour into glasses and enjoy it right away!
 I love the froth at the top of the glasses; it is extra refreshing to me.

-If you don't have watermelon, you can try this recipe with cantaloupe or honeydew melon or another variety of sweet melon.
-You can also try it with other juicy or watery fruit like pineapple or cucumber, or a mixture.
+If you don't have watermelon, you can try this recipe with cantaloupe or honeydew melon, or another variety of sweet melon.
+You can also try it with other juicy or watery fruit like pineapple, cucumber, or a mixture.
 You may need to add more water.
 Let me know what you try!

 - Spicy - Add half a serrano pepper or half a jalapeño pepper.
 I'll leave it to you whether you want to add the seeds or not!

-- Deluxe - Add a sprig of mint when blending the watermelon, and garnish your watermelon water with fresh mint.
+- Deluxe - Add a sprig of mint or mint leaves when blending the watermelon, and garnish your watermelon water with fresh mint or lime wedges.
 Or try sparkling water.
 For super deluxe, try my favorite, coconut water!
+Garnish with a slice of lime.

 - Adult version - Add a splash of gin, rum, or vodka for a cocktail.